Rental License, Short Term Rental, Vacant, and Foreclosed Property Requirements

-You can pay by Credit card on portal with no addtional fees.
+You can pay by Credit card on the portal with no additional fees.

 If you are paying by Check complete the online application skip where it asks for payment then mail a check, made payable to the City of Brooklyn to: